Weekend in Phuket – A Delicious Two Day Itinerary Focused on Sea and Food

 When you arrive at Thalang Road again, head to charming China Inn Café (20 Thalang Road), as much to take in this airy heritage shop-house, furnished with antiques, as to enjoy a cool drink and rest your weary feet in the tranquil garden café out back.
 Now that it’s a tad cooler and the light is even softer, take your time to absorb the architecture along Thalang Road, the heart of Phuket Town’s heritage district.
 Its Sino-Portuguese buildings are best appreciated in the late afternoon when there’s less traffic and the pastel-painted facades take on warm hues in the golden light.
 After dark, the buildings are illuminated by coloured spotlights and they look even more dramatic.

-Thai and foreign tourists alike love the Northern Thai-Euro fusion of Chef Tammasak Chootong at the all-white Suay Restaurant in Phuket Old Town (Takuapa Road), however, food can be hit and miss.
+A Saturday night of a weekend in Phuket should be spent in Phuket Old Town.
+For dinner, Thai and foreign tourists alike love the Northern Thai-Euro fusion of Chef Tammasak Chootong at the all-white Suay Restaurant in Phuket Old Town (Takuapa Road), however, food can be hit and miss.
 Book a table on the veranda or interior so you’re not down the side where the waitresses tend to forget you.
 More reliable is local favourite, One Chun (48/1 Thepkasattri Road, near the intersection with Dibuk Road).
 Located in a Sino-Portuguese building, with vintage décor (expect stacks of well-travelled old suitcases, antique clocks, radios and TV sets, vinyl records, and even an old movie projector), One Chun has a menu of authentic Thai dishes that includes Southern Thai specialties.
 Don’t miss the gaeng poo, a fiery yet sweet yellow crabmeat curry, and moo kua klue (deep fried pork belly).
 Don’t let the crowded dining room deter you, there’s seating upstairs and in a garden out back.

 Hit dimly lit shot bar Z1mplex Mixology Laboratory (156/48 Phangnga Road; 9pm-1am) where the mad scientist mixologist owners Parist ‘Tom’ Auttayatamavittaya (AKA Tom Funk) and Chanida ‘Nann’ Yantapanit concoct shooters that look like science experiments.
 Order a Spectrum Jellyfish which resembles a lava lamp in miniature.
 Up for some live music with the locals?
 Try Timber Hut (6pm-2am; Yaowarat Road, between Mae Luan and Dibuk Roads).

-Spend the first half of the day doing a cooking class.
+Spend the first half of the final day of your weekend in Phuket doing a cooking class.
 The best on the island offer Southern Thai dishes and if you ask in advance will focus on Phuket specialties.
 We tested out Thai cooking classes all over the island and found these to be the best: Recipe cooking school at The Paresa and Spice Spoons at Anantara Phuket Layan, which includes a visit to a local market first; Trisara and The Surin, where cooking class menus can include Phuket specialties if you ask; and at the Andara, where their cooks can offer in-villa lessons while making your lunch; we recommend asking them to go off-menu and cook the dishes they make at home.
 If you’re staying in Phuket Town, the Blue Elephant Cooking School runs classes twice daily at 8.45am and 1.30pm.

 HOW TO GET TO PHUKET